Dominate-X-Club/club-hand-book/README.md

 - **Founders & Companies:** You built the foundation, and your continued support empowers a new generation of freelancers.

 - **Sponsors & Patrons:** Your investment fuels the growth of the club, connecting you with a skilled and vetted pool of talent while leveraging the influence of our social media network.
+[Become a sponsor](./sponsors/readme.md)

 - **Angel Investors:** Your belief in our vision fuels innovation and paves the way for a thriving freelance future.